colinchnews/colinchnews.github.io/_posts/2023/09/20/2023-09-20-08-42-00-282916-common-myths-and-misconceptions-about-the-f-35.md

 ---
 layout: post
-title: ""Common Myths and Misconceptions about the F-35""
+title: "Common Myths and Misconceptions about the F-35"
 description: " "
 date: 2023-09-20
 tags: [militarytechnology, aviation]